lddweb/ldd-directory-lite/readme.txt

 = 1.3.8.2 =

 - Fixed a bug that removed client logo when editing a listing in the back end.
-(Thanks to user iBusinessLogic for reporting this!)

 = 1.3.8.1 =